zhva/TrainingTasks/README.md

 }
 ```

-Also Gulp requers a configuration file outside the work directory.
+Also Gulp requers a configuration file outside of the working directory.

 `gulpfile.js`